Hemimegalencephaly: Pathophysiology

 It is a disorder related to excessive neuronal proliferation and hamartomatous overgrowth affecting the cortical formation.
 The excessive proliferation is postulated to occur early and to possibly continue beyond the normal proliferative period.
 Epidermal growth factor is thought to play an important role in the excessive proliferation and the pathogenesis of HME.

 Diagnosis

 It should be suspected in infants or children with intractable, frequent seizures.
 On a CT scan, the affected part is distorted and enlarged.
 It can be diagnosed prenatally, but a lot of cases go undiagnosed until seizures begin.
 Ultrasound can display asymmetrical brain hemispheres.

 Treatment

 Although there have been a few reports of medical treatment, the main treatment is radical: remove or disconnect the affected side.
-However, it has a high mortality, and there have been reports of a vegetative state and seizures resuming, this time in the healthy hemisphere.
+However, it has a high mortality [recent citations needed], and there have been reports of a vegetative state and seizures resuming, this time in the healthy hemisphere.

-Surgery should be done as early as possible to minimize damage caused by seizures.
+Surgery is usually performed as soon as possible to minimize damage caused by seizures.
 However, a trial with drugs can be attempted for a few months before surgery, and there is a slim chance of it succeeding.
-The earlier surgery be done, the more the remaining side will do the missing side's job.
+Because brain plasticity decreases with age, the earlier in life the surgery is completed, the more likely it is that the remaining hemisphere will adapt to perform tasks previously completed by the missing hemisphere.